jchook/too-loud/README.md

 About
 -----

-For night owls or morning larks, it's easy to get carried away and get a little loud while others in your household are trying to get their much needed rest.

 This app monitors the microphone input on your computer and plays a "SHH!" sound when you exceed a certain decibel threshold.